-Starting your Farm Bureau insurance career is a big life change.
-Luckily for those making the switch to a career as a Farm Bureau agent, there are many of your colleagues who are ready and willing to provide helpful advice.
+Starting a new profession as a Farm Bureau insurance agent is a big life change.
+Luckily for those making the switch to insurance, many Farm Bureau colleagues are ready and willing to provide helpful advice.
 Fellow agents who have been in your shoes will be there for you every step of the way.
-Take some time to read advice current agents would give to themselves looking back, and start your new path on the right foot!
+Start your new path on the right foot with these insights from current agents.

 3. “Get involved in an organization that you enjoy and branch out.
 There are quality prospects in many organizations, and you’ll get the most from it if you’re active and truly enjoy it.” – Russ Otte, KS agent

-As you start your insurance career, it’s vitally important to put yourself out there and spread your wings.
+As you start your new profession in insurance, it’s vitally important to put yourself out there and spread your wings.
 Get active in your community, because these are the people whose lives you’ll be protecting.

 4. “Show up each day employed, meaning you have plenty of people to see every day.” – Matt Machin, KS agent